Car Insurance Quote Accuracy: Why Estimates Change & How to Get Reliable Rates

 • Online quotes are estimates — only binding quotes lock in your rate

-• MVR pulls and VIN checks are the most common reasons quotes increase
+• MVR pulls and VIN checks are the top reasons quotes increase

 • Match coverage levels exactly when comparing quotes across insurers